akramway00/Atmega324PA-Robot/README.md

 - **Real-Time Communication**: Implements RS232 and infrared for inter-robot data transfer.

 ## Hardware Connections
-The detailed hardware connections for both Robot R1 and Robot R2 can be found in the file `ListeDesBranchements.txt`.
+The detailed hardware connections for both Robot R1 and Robot R2 can be found in the file `CablingConnections.txt`.

 ## Installation
 1. **Clone the Repository**: